XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Introduction

-To explore this, \citet{misra2023comps} introduced the COMPS dataset, designed to probe LLMs' semantic reasoning abilities through minimal pairs in English.
+To explore this, \citet{misra2023comps} introduced the COMPS dataset, designed to probe the semantic reasoning abilities of LLMs through minimal pairs in English.
 However, COMPS only evaluates monolingual conceptual-property reasoning, leaving open the question of whether LLMs generalize such reasoning across languages.
 In this work, we introduce XCOMPS, a multilingual extension of COMPS, to assess whether LLMs' semantic reasoning is universally consistent across languages.
 XCOMPS covers 17 languages, including analytic, inflectional, and agglutinative languages, ensuring a broad representation of linguistic structures.
-By maintaining concept-property alignment with COMPS, XCOMPS enables a controlled, cross-linguistic evaluation of LLMs' conceptual understanding.
-Previous studies have emphasized the need for multilingual benchmarks \cite{conneau2018xnli, conneau2019cross, kassner2021multilingual}, and XCOMPS contributes to this effort by systematically testing conceptual reasoning beyond English.

 Beyond dataset expansion, evaluating LLMs' reasoning abilities has increasingly relied on prompt engineering, often referred to as metalinguistic prompting \cite{hu2023prompting}.
-However, recent work \cite{hu2023prompting, he2024large} suggests that metalinguistic prompting primarily assesses performance---that is, how well a model produces correct outputs---rather than its underlying competence in conceptual understanding.
+However, recent work \cite{hu2023prompting,he2024large} suggests that metalinguistic prompting primarily assesses performance---that is, how well a model produces correct outputs---rather than its underlying competence in conceptual understanding.
 This distinction is crucial, as models may perform well on explicit prompts but lack true conceptual representations \cite{piantadosi2022meaning}.
-To investigate LLMs' multilingual capabilities and determine whether they genuinely encode conceptual knowledge across languages, we adopt a three-pronged evaluation approach: 1. \textit{Metalinguistic prompting} \cite{hu2023prompting} to assess performance, testing how well models respond to explicit prompts about conceptual knowledge.
-2. \textit{Neurolinguistic probing} \cite{he2024decoding} to evaluate competence, examining whether models inherently encode conceptual-property relations.
-3. \textit{Direct probability measurement} \cite{marvin-linzen-2018-targeted}, positioned between performance and competence, to investigate LLMs' implicit preferences when making property attributions.
+To investigate LLMs' multilingual capabilities and determine whether they genuinely encode conceptual knowledge across languages, we adopt a three-pronged evaluation approach: \textit{Metalinguistic prompting}, \textit{Neurolinguistic probing}, and \textit{Direct probability measurement}.
+Our experimental results reveal several insights into the multilingual conceptual reasoning capabilities of LLMs: 1) Conceptual understanding is not consistently maintained across languages.
+Even when models perform well in English, their reasoning ability deteriorates significantly in low-resource languages; the extent of deterioration also varies across different low-resource languages.
+2) Models perform well when conceptual relationships are highly distinct but struggle with subtle semantic distinctions.
+3) Languages with higher morphological complexity (agglutinative > inflected > analytic) yield lower concept-reasoning scores.
+These results suggest that LLMs' semantic reasoning may not generalize universally across linguistic boundaries.